ILDAnaSoft/ILDbench_Hmumu/benchmark/analysis/output/LEFT/Readme.md

 Then you should see the histogram of variable with cut_condition applied (if cut_condition == 1, then no cuts are applied).
 Now you can investigate your favorite cuts.

-3. create your precuts root file
+3. create your precuts-applied root file
-When you finish your cut-based analysis for preselection, it is recommended to create your own preselected file with using `SkimCut.C`.
 ```
 root -l -b
 .L SkimCut.C+
 SkimCut("alldata_cut1.root","alldata_precuts.root","dataTree","YOUR_PRESELECTION_CUTS")
 .q
 ```
+When you finish your cut-based analysis for preselection, it is recommended to create your own preselected file with using `SkimCut.C`.
 The final product alldata_precuts.root is used for further analysis.

 # Explanation